terraform-redhat/terraform-provider-rhcs/docs/resources/cluster_rosa_classic.md

 ### Required

-- `aws_account_id` (String) Identifier of the AWS account.
+- `aws_account_id` (String, Sensitive) Identifier of the AWS account.
 After the creation of the resource, it is not possible to update the attribute value.
 - `cloud_region` (String) Cloud region identifier, for example 'us-east-1'.
 - `name` (String) Name of the cluster.
 Cannot exceed 15 characters in length.
 After the creation of the resource, it is not possible to update the attribute value.